RaikireHiuduo/BEEMS/main/beems/README.md

 ## Usage

-The blockchain is inteded to be used only as a storage point for digital signatures used for comparison between the MySQL database of the enterprise system.
+The blockchain is intended to be used only as a storage point for digital signatures used for comparison between the MySQL database of the enterprise system by a REST API server.